-The Marcy ME-709 has a relatively good exercise quality, similar to the Exerpeutic Folding Magnetic Upright, although we found its resistance range to be somewhat limited.
-This recumbent is best suited to users who seek light to moderate intensity workout and who aren't as interested in very difficult levels of resistance, or features like pre-programmed workouts.
-The affordable model has a simple no-frills design, and that is reflected in its overall exercise quality, which is below average for the group.
+The Marcy ME-709 has a relatively good exercise quality, similar to the Exerpeutic Folding Magnetic Upright, although we found its resistance range somewhat limited.
+This recumbent is best suited to users who seek light to moderate intensity workouts and who aren't as interested in challenging levels of resistance or features like pre-programmed workouts.
+The affordable model has a simple, no-frills design, which is reflected in its overall exercise quality, which is below average for the group.

-The ME-709 has a comfortable seated position, and it is very easy to get in and out of thanks to its step-through design.
+The ME-709 has a comfortable seat that is easy to get in and out of, thanks to the step-through design.
 It features eight levels of magnetic resistance that are adjusted using the knob on the main mast below the console.
-The resistance levels range from very easy to moderately difficult; this model does not have as much resistance range as some of the competition.
+The resistance levels range from very easy to moderately difficult; this model does not have as much resistance range as some competition.
 That said, it will likely provide enough range for most users, although people seeking a super high-intensity workout would be better off looking elsewhere.
 Our primary tester found that this bike worked best for moderate-intensity exercise.
 During our high-intensity interval test, he was able to max out the resistance levels for an extended period without too much difficulty.
-This is an extreme example, as this tester is a bike racer and a masochist, but should be considered depending on your fitness level and exercise goals.
-It should also be noted that at lower RPMs, the resistance felt a little inconsistent at the highest levels, and it became smoother as RPMs increased.
+This example is an extreme case, as this tester is a bike racer and a masochist, but it should be considered depending on your fitness level and exercise goals.
+We noted that at lower RPMs, the resistance felt a little inconsistent at the highest levels, and it became smoother as RPMs increased.

-The Marcy ME-709 has a simple console that displays workout information like time, distance, speed, and calories, but it does not have programmed workouts or any other fancy bells and whistles.
-It does have the ability to set a time, distance, or calorie goal for your workout, but that is the extent of it.
+The Marcy ME-709 has a simple console that displays workout information like time, distance, speed, and calories, but it does not have programmed workouts or any other fancy bells and whistles s.
+It does have the ability to set a time, distance, or calorie goal for your training, but that is the extent of it.
 Controlling your workout is entirely up to the user, and making adjustments to the resistance level involves reaching forward and turning the resistance knob.

 The ME-709's recumbent style allows for a step-through design that makes it easy to get into and out of the seat.
-Two handles on the main mast at the front of the bike along with the large padded handlebar are also convenient for support when sitting down or standing up.
+Two handles on the main mast at the front of the bike and the sizeable padded handlebar are also convenient for support when sitting down or standing up.
 The large cushioned seat is 2 inches thick and 16 inches wide, and we found it to be comfortable on test rides up to 1.5 hours in length.
-The cushioned backrest is large and provides ample back support, and the cushioned handlebar is positioned well to comfortably rest your arms while riding.
-The front and rear portions of the main frame are adjustable for length and fit for your proper pedal stroke.
-There are 7 indexed positions that are each two inches apart for a total of 12 inches of fore/aft adjustability.
-Marcy claims an inseam length range of 27" to 37".
+The cushioned backrest is large and provides ample back support, and the cushioned handlebar is in a good position to support your arms comfortably while riding.
+The front and rear portions of the mainframe are adjustable for length and fit for your proper pedal stroke.
+The seven indexed positions are each two inches apart for a total of 12 inches of fore/aft adjustability.
+Marcy claims an inseam length range of 27" to 3 ".
 Our six-foot-tall tester with a 32-inch inseam had no fit issues with this bike and plenty of adjustment range to spare.

-While the display and controls of the ME-709 are quite basic and far from the best we've tested, they are adequate, reasonably intuitive, and perfectly functional.
-The small battery-powered computer sits at the front of the machine and is easily viewed while riding and is within arms reach if/when you want to change the information on the display.
-Like all of the models we tested that have eight resistance settings, the resistance level is controlled by twisting a knob situated below the display.
+While the ME-709 display and controls are pretty basic and far from the best we've tested, they are adequate, reasonably intuitive, and perfectly function l.
+The small battery-powered computer sits at the front of the machine and is easily viewed while riding, and is within arms reach if/when you want to change the information on the display.
+Like the Exerpeutic Folding that also has eight settings, the resistance level is controlled by twisting a knob situated below the display.

 The ME-709 Recumbent does not come with the 2 AA batteries required to power the display; they need to be installed before it will work.
-While the use of the display and controls isn't all that hard to figure out through trial and error, we recommend referring to the user manual the first time.
-The computer has an auto-start and stop feature, and it turns on when the pedals start turning and shuts itself off after 8 minutes once exercise has stopped.
-The 3" wide x 1.5" tall screen has large and easy to read numbers, but it is not backlit and can be challenging to read unless there are lights on in the room.
-When the computer turns on, it automatically defaults to scan where it cycles through and displays each of the five modes for 4 seconds.
-The modes shown are elapsed time, current speed, distance, calories burned, and odometer(total accumulated miles).
-There are three buttons below the LCD screen, set, mode, and reset, and the user can select any of the modes to be displayed on the screen by pressing the Mode button in the center.
+Using the display and controls isn't all that hard to figure out through trial and error, but we recommend referring to the user manual the first time.
+The computer has an auto-start and stop feature, and it turns on when the pedals start turning and shuts itself off 8 minutes after exercise has stopped.
+The 3" wide x 1.5" tall screen has large and easy-to-read numbers, but it is not backlit and can be challenging to read in a dim room.
+When the computer turns on, it automatically defaults to scan, cycling through each of the five modes for four seconds.
+The modes shown are elapsed time, current speed, distance, calories burned, and odometer(total accumulated mile ).
+There are three buttons below the LCD screen, set, mode, and reset, and the user can select any of the modes to display on the screen by pressing the Mode button in the center.
 All of the modes, distance, time, and calories, can be reset to zero by pressing and holding the Reset button.
-Workout goals can also be set by choosing the correct mode, time, distance, or calories, and pressing the Set button until you reach your desired goal.
+You can also set workout goals by choosing the correct mode, time, distance, or calories and pressing the Set button until you reach your desired go l.
 The display then counts down from your goal to zero as you progress through your workout.

-The resistance level is changed by turning the knob at the front of the machine that is located below the computer.
+The resistance level is changed by turning the knob at the front of the machine below the computer.
 Turn the knob clockwise to increase the resistance and counter-clockwise to decrease it.
 The resistance adjustment is simple and easy to use, but you do have to bend forward to reach it while pedaling.
-Reaching this knob may be difficult for some users, and could be annoying for those who change their resistance setting frequently.
+Reaching this knob may be difficult for some users and annoying for those who frequently change their resistance settings.

 Ease of Setup/Portability

 The ME-709 comes in a relatively small box considering its large footprint once assembled.
-The smaller box is a bit easier to move around than some of the other competitors that are heavier and in a box twice as big.
+The smaller box is a bit easier to move around than some heavier competitors that come in a box twice as big.
 The Marcy comes completely disassembled, except for the magnetic resistance unit with the cranks attached, and all of the parts are neatly and efficiently packed in the shipping box.
-Our test model arrived in excellent condition with no damage from shipping, with all of the parts individually wrapped and well protected.
+Our test model arrived in excellent condition with no damage from shipping, with all of the pieces individually wrapped and well protected.
 Everything needed to assemble the bike comes in the box, including hardware, tools, and a user manual with detailed assembly instructions.
 Assembly time was similar to most of the other exercise bikes we tested, and it took a full hour to complete the process.
-Putting this bike together wasn't particularly difficult, it just takes a bit of time and patience with the included wrenches.
+Putting this bike together wasn't particularly difficult; it just takes a bit of time and patience with the included wrench s.
 Using a higher quality set of wrenches or a socket set could help expedite the process and relieve a little frustration.

-Once we assembled our Marcy Recumbent, we weighed and measured it before moving it into our testing space.
-It tipped our scales at 54.2 lbs with measured dimensions of 58" long (at max extension) x 25" wide x 38.5" high.
+Once we assembled our Marcy Recumbent, we weighed and measured it before moving it into our testing spa e.
+It tipped our scales at 54.2 lbs with measured dimensions of 58" long (at max extension) x 25" wide x 38.5" hi h.
 We also measured it with its length adjustment in the fully compressed position and reduced its overall length to 46 inches.
 While it does take up more floor space than an upright or folding model, the ME-709 is a fair amount smaller than many other recumbents, especially when in the fully compressed position.
-Thanks to the moderate weight and integrated transport wheels in the front stabilizer, moving it around on firm surfaces is also quite easy.
-We did notice, however, that the transport wheels don't roll especially well.
-Due to the awkward shape, carrying this bike any distance is best done with two people.
+Thanks to the moderate weight and integrated transport wheels in the front stabilizer, moving it around on firm surfaces is also relatively easy.
+However, we did notice that the transport wheels don't roll well.
+Due to the awkward shape, carrying this bike any distance works best with two people.

-At its retail price, it would be hard not to call the ME-709 is one of the most affordable bikes on the market.
+At its retail price, the ME-709 is one of the most affordable bikes on the market.
 This machine is sturdy with a simple, no-frills design that gets the job done, and we consider it a good value.
-It is light on features, but this machine has the basics covered and provides a comfortable and user-friendly exercise experience.
+It is light-on features, but this machine has the basics covered and provides a comfortable and user-friendly exercise experience.
 Those seeking a high-intensity or gym-like workout should check out the more expensive competition.

 — Jeremy Benson